TypeScript - External Helpers Library

 }

-This will generate the following code at the beginning of the js file:
+This generates the following import at the top of each output file:

 JavaScript